labtrac/test-documentation/documentation/index.md

 * Follow the instructions and go through the installer.

-* When it asks for a PC name please enter your lab name to allow us to find you in our list of PC's.
+* When the installer asks for a PC name please enter your lab name to allow us to find you in our list of PC's.

 * Enter a password.
 Please don't make this a personal password as you will need to tell the members of the Labtrac Support team.